If you have questions on admissions topics, please check our Admissions FAQs.

 Yes.
-A luxury coach equipped with Wi-Fi service offers transportation from two Milwaukee locations: downtown and Brookfield.
+A luxury coach offers transportation from two Milwaukee locations: downtown and Brookfield.
 Students typically use their travel time to study, work on projects, rest, or network.

 When possible, the Evening MBA Program staff will facilitate conversations and introductions for students who wish to carpool to campus from locations outside of the Madison and Milwaukee areas.

 Wisconsin Evening MBA students who need overnight accommodations can stay at the Fluno Center at discounted rates on specified class nights.
 A 45-day advance reservation is required.
 The Fluno Center is located on campus, a short walk from Grainger Hall.

 Yes.
 Members of the program staff are on hand during evening class sessions.
 With offices located near your classroom, the staff is available to answer questions and support your educational experience.
 The program staff also joins Evening MBA students for orientation and special events, including the M. Keith Weikel Executive Leadership Speaker Series.

 Customized career coaching is available to Evening MBA students; these services can be helpful whether you are planning to seek advancement at your current organization or an external position.
 Services offered include career planning and visioning, personal marketing, networking, compensation negotiation, and job search or promotion strategies.
 Students also have access to career resources, including online webinars, a career resource guide, seminars and workshops, and more.

 Academic preparatory materials for math skills will be sent to enrolled students prior to orientation.
 A math review will be held during winter intersession.
 Tutoring sessions are also available to students as needed, and students are encouraged to visit faculty during office hours to ask for assistance with specific courses.